Kale-23/Qiime2_Microbiome_Analysis/README.md

 - metadata tabulate
    - outputs table of stats, not nessesary to continue but cool statistics to know
       - which reads were filtered, how many were denoised, and how many were non-chimeric
+- feature-table tabulate-seqs
+   - outputs table of all features and their sequences and lengths

 <details> <summary><i> code </i></summary>

 ``` bash